Here is the interview question prompt, presented for reference.

 Fizz Buzz is a classic interview question that apparently many experienced engineering candidates often can't solve!
 Let's cover it today.

-We're given a number in the form of an integer n
+We're given a number in the form of an integer n.

-Write a function that returns the string representation of all numbers from 1
+Write a function that returns the string representation of all numbers from 1 to n based on the following rules:

 If it's a multiple of 3, represent it as "fizz".